Ochlockonee River State Park

 Ochlockonee River State Park is a Florida State Park located in Wakulla County, Florida, south of the town of Sopchoppy in the Florida Panhandle.
-Located off of U.S. 319 on the Ochlockonee River, just north of the Gulf of Mexico coast, it is surrounded by the Apalachicola National Forest and the St. Marks National Wildlife Refuge and provides important habitat for the endangered red-cockaded woodpecker.
+Located off U.S. 319 on the Ochlockonee River, just north of the Gulf of Mexico coast, it is surrounded by the Apalachicola National Forest and the St. Marks National Wildlife Refuge, and provides an important habitat for the endangered red-cockaded woodpecker.

 History

 Established in 1970, Ochlockonee River State Park is located on the Ochlockonee River where it joins with the Sopchoppy River and Dead River to form Ochlockonee Bay, approximately 4 mi south of Sopchoppy, Florida, and is accessed from U.S. Route 319.
 The park covers an area of 543 acre, while the Apalachicola National Forest and St. Marks National Wildlife Refuge surround the park, producing a net contiguous area of 632000 acre of protected lands.
 The park was once populated by Native American peoples of the Weeden Island culture in the 300–1000 AD period.
 During the 1700s, the park area was home to an active turpentine industry, with "cat-faced" pine trees, marked by the turpentine harvesting process, still visible in many locations.